ZeroCool00/react-native-tinder-theme/README.md

 1. Project update to React-native 0.57.5
 2. Update react-native-navigation to [v2], [v1] is deprecated now.
 3. Fix android gradle issue and xcode issue according to latest react-native configuration
-3. change code according to react-native-navigation to [v2].
+3. change navigation code according to react-native-navigation to [v2].
 4. made some changes to support ihpone x design
 5. Opening modal class instead of screen on each page to look more nice.